 "Det är hans te."
-(It's his tea.)

 Oh, okay, I couldn't tell from your question what you meant.
 The audio and pronunciation is pretty distinct for both of them: hans is pronounces like the english huns, or the genitive form of Han (as in Han Solo).
 The first sylable of fenes on the other hand is more like the english word hen (as in the female chicken) and the es also carries the same e sound.
 As you see, the A and the E in swedish have their own distinct sound.
 It's kinda hard to explain how things sound in a certain language, it's probably best if you either listen to the adios Duolingo provides or to the ones on Google Translator.